Silverzonegames/docs/policies/eula.md

 In no event shall the aggregate liability of Silverzone and its affiliates, subsidiaries, directors, officers, employees, and licensors exceed the amount paid by you for the Software or Product giving rise to the claim.

+# 8. DISCLAIMER OF WARRANTIES

+The Software or Product is provided 'as is' and 'as available' without warranties of any kind, either express or implied, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
+Silverzone and its affiliates, subsidiaries, directors, officers, employees, and licensors do not warrant that (i) the Software or Product will meet your specific requirements; (ii) the Software or Product will be uninterrupted, timely, secure, or error-free; (iii) the results that may be obtained from the use of the Software or Product will be accurate or reliable; (iv) the quality of any products, services, information, or other material purchased or obtained by you through the Software or Product will meet your expectations; and (v) any errors in the Software or Product will be corrected.

+# 9. GOVERNING LAW

+This agreement is governed by the laws of Finland, without regard to its conflict of law principles.
+The application of the United Nations Convention on Contracts for the International Sale of Goods is expressly excluded.
+You agree to submit to the personal and exclusive jurisdiction of the courts located within the city of Helsinki, Finland.

+# 10. CHANGES TO THIS EULA

+Silverzone reserves the right to change this agreement at any time.
+If we make changes, we will provide notice of such changes, such as by sending an email, providing a notice through the Software or Product, or updating the 'Last Updated' date at the beginning of this agreement.
+Your continued use of the Software or Product will confirm your acceptance of the revised agreement.
+We encourage you to review the agreement whenever you access the Software or Product to stay informed about our information practices and the ways you can help protect your privacy.

 # CONTACTS

 If you have any questions, concerns, or inquiries regarding this End User License Agreement (EULA) or the Software or Product, please contact us at the following address: